 Why anti-inflammatory foods are important

 Eating for adrenal health is more complex than simply “eating right”, though, of course, that’s important too.
-But some foods are better at reducing inflammation than others, and some food and beverages actually create inflammation.
+Some foods are better at reducing inflammation than others, and some food and beverages actually create inflammation.
+That’s why you need to know exactly what to eat – and what to avoid.

-Inflammation has an important role in fighting off infection, but when your immune system is functioning properly, inflammation is temporary.
-When inflammation is constantly present, your body is under great stress.
+Inflammation helps the body fight off infection, but when your immune system is functioning properly, inflammation is temporary.
+Chronic inflammation means your body is under great stress.

 Cortisol helps reduce inflammation in your body, but that doesn’t mean that more cortisol is always better!
 A healthy balance is what you are striving for.
-When cortisol levels are too high your immune response may be overactive, leading to chronic inflammation.
-When levels are too low, you may not get any immune response, even when you truly need it.
+An overactive immune response caused by high levels of cortisol can lead to chronic inflammation.
+And if levels are too low, you may not get any immune response, even when you truly need it.

 That’s why eating a range of foods that provide essential nutrients and have an anti-inflammatory effect is one of the best ways to keep your adrenals healthy.